reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

     delay(100)
 }
 ```
 Here we are processing a set of files from a directory.
 We are checking for the cancellation status with `isActive` before processing each file.
+The `isActive` property returns `true` when the current job is still active (not completed and not canceled yet).

 ## Coroutine Dispatchers
 A coroutine dispatcher determines the thread or threads the corresponding coroutine uses for its execution.
 The coroutine dispatcher can confine coroutine execution to a specific thread, dispatch it to a thread pool, or let it run unconfined.
 It is part of the `CoroutineContext` which is defined in the Kotlin standard library.

-All coroutine builders like `launch` and `async` accept an optional `CoroutineContext` as parameter that can be used to explicitly specify the dispatcher for the new coroutine.
+All coroutine builders like `launch` and `async` accept an optional `CoroutineContext` as a parameter that can be used to explicitly specify the dispatcher for the new coroutine.
 Kotlin has multiple implementations of `CoroutineDispatchers` which we can specify when creating coroutines with coroutine builders like `launch` and `async`.
 Let us look at commonly used dispatchers:

 ### Inheriting the Dispatcher from the Parent
 When `launch` is used without parameters, it inherits the context (and thus dispatcher) from the `CoroutineScope` it is being launched from: